wso2/docs-is/en/asgardeo/docs/complete-guides/nodejs/install-passport-asgardeo.md

 ## Install Passport and Passport Asgardeo

 For this integration, we are going to use Passport and the passport-asgardeo strategy.
-Install both as dependencies using the following commands:
+Install the dependencies using the following commands:

 ```bash
 npm install passport